MENUMENU

 Yet again our kitchen threw us a bit of a curveball.
 We connected the light fitting the same way as in all other rooms, turned on the light switch and nothing.
 Given that this was the night before a bunch of Jan’s work colleagues were due to visit for a small housewarming it really wasn’t ideal.

-In the end, it turned out that the light switch just wasn’t connected correctly and when we finally got round to checking the problem two weeks later it turned out to be a really easy problem to fix.
+In the end, it turned out that the light switch just wasn’t connected correctly and when we finally got around to checking the problem two weeks later it turned out to be a really easy problem to fix.
 Now, all we need to do is actually replace the bulb dangling from the ceiling with a lamp!

 Overall I’m pretty sure you could say that we’re good at ripping out things but obviously slightly less good at actually putting things back together again!